Security Policy

 In project management, the project leads are responsible to ensure security is properly addressed in a project.

-All personnel is screened before entering a position and subject to a Terms of employment, including a duty of confidentiality.
+All personnel are screened before entering a position and subject to Terms of employment, including a duty of confidentiality.
 The screening process is in relation to the applicable laws and regulations as well as the requirements of the position.
-All personnel is subject to contractual terms that describe their duties.
-The Information Security Team ensures that all personnel is aware of Rocket.Chat´s Security policies.
-Personnel that is leaving Rocket.Chat must certify that all assets have been returned to the company and then will be de-registered from the user directories.
+All personnel are subject to contractual terms that describe their duties.
+The Information Security Team ensures that all personnel are aware of Rocket.Chat´s Security policies.

-The details of these processes are implemented and the records kept by the Human Resources Team.
+The details of these processes are implemented and the records kept by the People Team.

 An asset is something of value for Rocket.Chat such as, but not limited to, information itself, a device, intellectual property.